 Now that the Pluralism Wars have died down, each camp having dug itself in for the winter, maybe its time to change the subject.
 Let’s talk about David Graeber’s recent article in The Baffler “What’s the Point if We Can’t Have Fun?”
 He makes the radical (or not so radical?) move of taking play seriously, not only in economics, but in biology and cosmology.
 What happens when we take play seriously?
 It becomes apparent that the economy is not composed of rational actors/intelligent designers competing with one another in a brutal state of nature for raw materials.
 That the biosphere is not just “red tooth and claw” but endosymbiotic: all living things share their bodies with others.
 We live in and on one other.
 We eat each other.
 “Life is robbery,” as Whitehead put it.
 But why all the carnage if our sensitive existence as living organisms wasn’t somehow worth the pain?
-Natural selection plays a role in evolution (=death as the judge of which mutations are beneficial and which are not), but so does sexual selection (=eros as the feeling for which mutations will be beautiful and which not).
+Natural selection plays a role in evolution (=death as the judge of which mutations are beneficial and which are not), but so does sexual selection (=eros as the feeling for which mutations are beautiful and which not).
 We coexist together today because of the ways we have enjoyed coexisting yesterday.
 Evolution is not a miserly profit calculator; nature is exuberant and wasteful in its transactions (as Bataille taught us).
 Graeber is asking us to assume for a moment that Blake was right and Newton was wrong: the energy of the universe is not blind matter but “Eternal Delight.”

 Steven Shaviro (author of Without Criteria: Kant, Whitehead, Deleuze, and Aesthetics) had nothing but approval for Graeber’s playful proposal of a “principal of ludic freedom.”
 Shaviro is himself a panpsychist of sorts, though he credits Graeber with helping him zero in on the problem he has with information theories of panpsychism (e.g., Tononi and Chalmers):